iparmax/many-to-many-assignment-game/README.md

 ### Outputs

 The results are the boundaries for pricing and utility suprlus that maintain stability on the given network.
 When maximizing surplus the user-optimal pricing is determined and when maximizing income the operator optimal is determined.
 It's possible that the problem is infeasible as stability is not generally guaranteed.
+The results are stored in a separate 'results.dat' file computed by results.py Python Script.
 ### Further work

 There is work to be done in the passing of the duals to the model, as for the moment they are passed manually.